houdabriwa/DataScienceNotes/_posts/2022-01-31-Alarm Management.md

 ### Alarm System Lifecycle

-The lifecycle of an alarm is system as presented in the ISA 18.2 Standard is as follow:
+The lifecycle of an alarm is system as presented in the ISA 18.2 Standard is as below and it covers the alarm system from its specification through design to operation and finally to its eventual decommissioning :
 <img width="495" align="center" alt="image" src="https://user-images.githubusercontent.com/43297808/151704192-8238dd10-2cfa-4dc7-9197-4735b8198595.png">

 [image source] (https://www.isa.org/intech-home/2018/march-april/features/alarm-management-life-cycle)

-# Alarm Rationalization
+1. **Philosophy/Company Standard**

+The Alarm management philosophy document (the company’s standard) establishes the guidelines for how to address all aspects of alarm management, and include (but not limited to):

+- Definition of what an alarm should be
+- Definitions of alarm system performance targets
+- Dictionary of terms and abbreviations to be used in alarm messages
+- Guidance on content and structure of alarm response definitions (e.g. procedures, task aids, etc.)
+- Guidance on interpreting patterns of alarms

+2. **Alarm Rationalization**

 # Alarm Issues